Providence Medical Group Listed by qilin Ransomware Group

 - Let remediation specialists handle takedown requests across data brokers and exposed records while you focus on securing your own accounts.

 The incident shows how quickly healthcare data can fuel larger identity attacks that reach every member of a household.
-Taking concrete steps now limits the damage and reduces the chance that this breach becomes the first link in a longer chain of compromise.
-DoxxScan by GalaxyWarden delivers continuous monitoring across 15.4 billion breach records and more than 100 platforms, AI-powered identity-chain mapping, hands-on remediation by specialists, and full family coverage that explicitly protects children’s gaming accounts.
+Taking concrete steps now limits the damage and reduces the chance that this claimed breach becomes the first link in a longer chain of compromise.
+DoxxScan by GalaxyWarden delivers continuous monitoring across 13.1 billion+ breach records and more than 100 platforms, AI-powered identity-chain mapping, hands-on remediation by specialists, and full family coverage that explicitly protects children’s gaming accounts.
 Start your DoxxScan trial today to regain control of your exposed information.